 University of Sydney Medicine Application Dates for International Applicants

-The primary point to emphasize is that there isn't a straightforward "overall" or "average" GAMSAT score that can solely determine one's chances.
+The primary point to emphasise is that there isn't a straightforward "overall" or "average" GAMSAT score that can solely determine one's chances.
 This is because scoring 70 in Section 3, for instance, may not hold the same weight as scoring 70 in Section 1, as per the USyd entry scheme.
 But why is this the case?

 While a score of 70 in Section 3 is commendable, it's relatively common among test-takers, resulting in a less remarkable ranking for that section.
 Conversely, achieving a score of 70 in Section 1 is exceptional, as it's not as easily attained by many, thereby ensuring an impressive ranking for Section 1 that boosts an applicant's position during the USyd Merged Rank process.